Study Tours & Camps

 - New draft itinerary.

-- Involves sight-seeing, family stay in groups and short Language School experience.
+- Involves sight-seeing, family stay in groups and a short Language School experience.

 - Unforgettable memories!